wmbusmeters/wmbusmeters/README.md

 after the telegrams will be recorded in Water_2019-12-12.
 You can change the resolution to day,hour,minute and micros.
 Micros means that every telegram gets their own file.

+The purpose of the alarm shell and timeout is to notify you about problems within wmbusmeters and the wmbus dongles, not the meters themselves.
+Thus the timeout is for a dongle to receive some telegram at all.
+It does not matter from which meter.

 # Run using config files

 If you cannot install as a daemon, then you can also start